-- A “Career Statement” of 2–4 pages that describes the basis of your intellectual and professional interest in history, and the reasons for your application to the graduate program at the University of Pittsburgh.
+- A “Career Statement” of 2–4 double-spaced pages that describes the basis of your intellectual and professional interest in history, and the reasons for your application to our graduate program.
 What are the primary areas of your interest and competence within the field of history?
 Why does our program appeal to you, and how would it fit with your research interests?
 Who are the faculty members you would like to work with, and why?
-If appropriate, please include information about your reading proficiency in languages relevant to your proposed research, any research experience, or any relevant work/life experience within or outside academia.
+If applicable, please include information about your reading proficiency in languages relevant to your proposed research, any research experience, or any relevant work/life experience within or outside academia.
 The more specific your statement, and the closer the match between your intellectual interests and our areas of expertise, the higher the chances of being admitted into the program.
 We thus strongly encourage you to contact individual faculty members directly to explore feasibility of topics of interest.

-- Three letters of recommendation from former teachers or others who can evaluate your qualifications for graduate study.
+- Three letters of recommendation ffrom former teachers or others who can evaluate your past academic performance and qualifications for graduate study.

 - An official academic transcript from the college/university at which you completed your work for a BA degree; and if you have an MA, an official academic transcript covering your MA work.

-- A sample of your written work (approximately 10-20 double-spaced pages), preferably on a historical subject: this could be a term paper, MA thesis, or publication.
+- A sample of your written work (approximately 10-20 double-spaced pages), preferably on a historical subject: this could be a term paper, senior thesis, MA thesis, or publication.
 Please choose a sample that showcases your writing skills as well as your ability to craft an argument and to work with secondary (and ideally primary) sources.